Tuesday, September 28, 2010

 *Recurring business, public, private responses.

-*Recurring images of quake broken land, streets, buildings, infrastructure, businesses, people.
+*Recurring images of broken land, streets, buildings, infrastructure, businesses, people.

 *Recurring images of demolitions.

-*Recurring manipulation by NZ Govt in Christchurch Council affairs: States of Emergencies, Cops, NZDF, EQC, Insurance, CERA, Land Zonings, Observers, Reports, Commissioners, Commissions, Inquests.
+*Recurring manipulation by NZ Govt of Christchurch Council affairs: States-of-Emergencies, Cops, NZDF, EQC, Insurance, CERA, Land Zonings, Observers, Reports, Commissioners, Commissions, Inquests.

 *Recurring cordons, signage.